niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 Back on the Demo UI, click on the red `Create Incident Memory Leak` button

-This will create alerts and a story in AI Manager.
+This will create alerts and a story in AIManager.

 ![demo](/cp4waiops-training/pics/demo01.png)

-ℹ️  Give it a minute or two for all events and anomalies to arrive in AI Manager and Slack.
+ℹ️  Give it a minute or two for all events and anomalies to arrive in AIManager and Slack.

 ![demo](/cp4waiops-training/pics/demo02.png)